stellar-deprecated/kelp/README.md

 - Ask questions on the [Stellar StackExchange][stackexchange] using the `kelp` tag
 - Announcements will be made on the [announcements distribution list][announcements-group]
-- Community discussions (outside of questions) can take place on the [mailing list][discussions-group]
+- Community discussions (outside of questions) can take place on the [user mailing list][discussions-group]

 ## Code of Conduct